felleg/felleg.gitlab.io-backup/content/posts/20220314-firefox-multicontainers.md

 {{< youtube Gy7lyvAfOSw >}}

+You can download the Multi-Container add-on for Firefox [here](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)

 Firefox is not perfect, but its native multi-containers are priceless.
 Apparently, Chrome users can use [SessionBox](https://chrome.google.com/webstore/detail/sessionbox-multi-login-to/megbklhjamjbcafknkgmokldgolkdfig?hl=en), but reviews seem to suggest a poorer implementation than the one found on Firefox.